Something happened on my journey back

 In the many years

-that I have been traveling this route; I was never on a flight where someone
+that I have been traveling this route, I have never been on a flight where someone

 any doctor or nurse on board…” I didn’t give it much thought.
 “Let others

-respond,” was in the back of my mind but when after 5 minutes; a more frantic
+respond” was in the back of my mind, but after 5 minutes, a more frantic

 call repeatedly interrupted the movie I was watching; I had to get on my feet